The house from "Vitruvius Britannicus," 1715-25.

 Built / Designed For: Sir Francis Crane

-House & Family History: The main block of the House, burned in the fire of 1886, was joined to the two existing pavilions by quadrant colonnades.
-These pavilions, dated 1630, are all that remain today of the Stoke Park.
+House & Family History: The main block of the house, which burned down in the fire of 1886, was joined to the two extant pavilions by quadrant colonnades.
+These pavilions, dated 1630, are all that remain today of the the original Stoke Park.
 This layout was the first appearance in England of the Palladian plan of a central block linked by quadrant colonnades to wings on either side.
-The 18th century iron gates from Stoke today guard the entrance to Badminton House.
+The 18th century iron gates from Stoke Park today guard the entrance to Badminton House.

 Architect: Inigo Jones